Metropolitan, upscale and outdoorsy city in the West Valley

 The Peoria Unified School District serves about 36,500 students and receives an overall A rating from Niche.
 At the B-rated Santa Fe Elementary, students in kindergarten through Grade 8 may enroll in the Spanish Immersion program, where their days are split evenly between Spanish and English-language instruction.
 High schools in the district offer dual-enrollment courses for college credit at Glendale Community College.
 There are also several private schools in the city, including Cross of Glory Lutheran School and Primrose School of Arrowhead, which have not yet been rated by Niche or Great Schools.

-Play some football at Mountain Ridge High School in Glendale.
+Play football or join in other sports at Mountain Ridge High School in Glendale.

-Hillcrest Middle School in Peoria receives an A rating from Niche.
+Hillcrest Middle School in Peoria has received an A rating from Niche.

 Liberty High School in Peoria receives an A- rating from Niche.